SDarkMagic/tolg-notes/docs/sessions/Session 68 - 5.16.25.md

 - [[Emi]] casts bless on [[Fish]], [[Ave]], [[Advena]], [[Isla]], and [[Melody]]
 - [[Advena]] casts fireball
 - [[Fish]] sprints 120 feet to the brain in one action
-	- Buried [[boolywog]] mutants pop out of the ground near the flower as [[Fish]] gets near the brain
+	- Buried [[Boolywog]] mutants pop out of the ground near the flower as [[Fish]] gets near the brain
 - He notices a magical barrier of some variety surrounding the flower
 - Upon grabbing the flower, [[Fish]] needs to make a wisdom save
 - He then dimension doors out with the flower
 - lair action reinforcements - [[Cedric]] appears
-- He's being chased by several mutated [[boolywog]]s through the portal, however he turns around and fireballs them all, killing them
+- He's being chased by several mutated [[Boolywog]]s through the portal, however he turns around and fireballs them all, killing them
 - The elder brain casts mind blast on one of the hulks as they surround us
 - They all chain together and explode
 - They also take no damage from this